Arrest of Saudi for lying to FBI shows kingdom’s reach in US

 “I can’t meet someone I don’t know,” al-Mayouf ultimately responded.
 “Especially with all the kidnappings and killings.”

 Now, she’s glad she didn’t go.
-U.S. federal prosecutors have arrested the man, 42-year-old Ibrahim Alhussayen, on charges of lying to federal officials about using the fake account to harass and threaten Saudi critics — mostly women — living in the U.S. and Canada.
+U.S. federal prosecutors have arrested the man behind the messages, 42-year-old Ibrahim Alhussayen, on charges of lying to federal officials about using the fake account to harass and threaten Saudi critics — mostly women — living in the U.S. and Canada.

 A spokesperson for the FBI declined to comment on the charges.
 A lawyer for Alhussayen did not respond to multiple requests for comment, nor did the Saudi Embassy in Washington.